GrokSoft/Barista-matic/README.md

 ## A Coffee make simulator developed with AngularJS and Bootstrap 3

 This is a coffee maker simulator I did as a programming exercise.
 I was given the following spec and about 6 hours to complete it.
+The spec is written for a back-end only. **_I was told to ignore the backend and create a GUI instead.
+Since the position I was applying for is a front-end position._**

 ### PROBLEM DESCRIPTION: